adamcatley/adamcatley.github.io/docs/AirTag.md

 nav_order: 1
 ---

-# Apple AirTag
+# Apple AirTag Reverse Engineering

-This page serves as a central resource for technical details, security research, reverse engineering, and anything else about the Apple AirTag.
-It is a combination of my work and a collection of publicly available information.
+This page serves as a central resource for technical details of the AirTag: hacks, security research, mofifications, teardowns and more.
+It is a combination of my work and publicly available information.
 It will be updated as more is discovered.

 [Tweet me](https://twitter.com/adamcatley) or [view on GitHub](https://github.com/adamcatley/adamcatley.github.io/blob/master/docs/AirTag.md) to propose changes or corrections.